foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 the atmosphere has ripped away my shell
 harsh winds have torn me to shreds
 In my burned out retina I can just make out your face

 [scream]
 abandon mission
+set me free
+cut the tether
+I'm drawn to your gravity
+leave no crater
+watch me burn

+[spoken]
+turning, revolving, undulating
+in vast ellipses
+never colliding
+lost in a black inky void
+caught in your gravity

+this shell that sustained me
+kept me from all that I want

+[scream]
+abandon mission